ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### This Version's Highlights
 -	Added the ability to stylize the selection box in the Viewer and Image Editor.
 -	Added the ability to retrieve the selected area as a blob or base64 string.
--	Added a property to relocate the server side folder that houses the Dynamsoft Service installers.
+-	Added a property to relocate the server-side folder that houses the Dynamsoft Service installers.

 ### New APIs and Properties
 #### Viewer and Image Editor Improvements